Ze'ev Jabotinsky: Views and opinions

 According to Israeli historian Benny Morris, documents show that Jabotinsky favored the idea of the transfer of Arab populations out of the proposed state if required for its establishment.
 Jabotinsky's other writings state, "we do not want to eject even one Arab from either the left or the right bank of the Jordan River.
 We want them to prosper both economically and culturally.
 We envision the regime of Jewish Palestine [Eretz Israel ha-Ivri, or the 'Jewish Land of Israel'] as follows: most of the population will be Jewish, but equal rights for all Arab citizens will not only be guaranteed, they will also be fulfilled."

-Indeed, in 1927 he reacted angrily to a published report that he had called for the expulsion of Arabs from Palestine.
+In 1927, he reacted angrily to a published report that he had called for the expulsion of Arabs from Palestine.
 In a letter to the Zionist newspaper Haolam, he wrote: "I never said that, or anything that could be interpreted in this sense.
-My position is, on the contrary, that no one will expel from the Land of Israel its Arab inhabitants, either all or a portion of them -- this is, first of all, immoral, and secondly, impossible."
+My position is, on the contrary, that no one will expel from the Land of Israel its Arab inhabitants, either all or a portion of them – this is, first of all, immoral, and secondly, impossible."

 Jabotinsky was convinced that there was no way for the Jews to regain any part of Palestine without opposition from the Arabs.
 In 1934, he wrote a draft constitution for the Jewish state which declared that Arabs would be on an equal footing with their Jewish counterparts "throughout all sectors of the country's public life."
 The two communities would share the state's duties, both military and civil service, and enjoy its prerogatives.
 Jabotinsky proposed that Hebrew and Arabic should enjoy equal status, and that "in every cabinet where the prime minister is a Jew, the vice-premiership shall be offered to an Arab and vice versa."